College Resources & Scams

 Almost everyone that really wants to go to college can choose to earn $100,000s of dollars over their lifetime and graduate from college.
 Net Literacy encourages student success through high school and college!

 It’s unfortunate that just like in the “real world,” there are those that take advantage of the unaware online through scholarship scams.
-Don’t be ripped off and read or watch the four articles below:
+Don’t be ripped off and read this article:

 PS – we have been contacted by many commercial websites asking for us to link to them and when we check them out, they’re actually sites trying to sell or to scam students.
 So be smart, beware, and be careful.